 When you begin to focus on relationships, you start with yourself.
 You can start by asking yourself:

 Who am I?
 What do I stand for?
 What do I believe?
 What is my truth?
 Do I love myself?
 Do I have gratitude for my life?
 Do I believe in myself?
 Do I respect myself?
 Do I value who I am?
 Am I fulfilled?
 Do I accept myself as I am?

 The answers will reveal to you your most important relationship.
 The relationship with yourself.
 Then we can begin to relate with others in a more genuine and authentic way.

 If you don’t love yourself so much, you won’t be able to love other’s either.
 If you don’t have gratitude for your life, you won’t respect other people’s lives either.
-If you don’t accept yourself as you are, you won’t be able to extend the same courtesy to others.
+If you don’t accept yourself as imperfect, you won’t be able to extend the same courtesy to others.

 “Any disconnect we have with the relationship we have with ourselves, will cause a disconnect with the relationship we have with others.”

 For years I used to think that my separation of work life, personal life, family life, spiritual life and so on, was justified.
 The DISC assessment validated my desire to fit in, so that I would survive.
 That wasn’t living fully present my friends.

 Eventually I had to come to grip with the importance of having a better relationship with myself, and how that would extend to all those areas in my life that simply became my complete life.

 Today, I have the pleasure of not having to separate anything.
 I work at Nearsoft (now Encora), where being yourself is encouraged.
 I get to just be fully me all the time.